pomme-clic/s-money-documentation/docs/docs/accounts/account-management.md

 ## Balance management

-Based on your customer risk management you can sometimes allow customers to spend more than its customer balance.
+Based on your customer risk management you can sometimes allow a customer to spend more than its balance.
+With our platform, yu can easily handle this.

 <Highlight type="caution">

-Please note that any additional balance will be automatically covered by you as partner.
+Please note that any negative balance has to covered by you in the meantime.

 </Highlight>